AuraHerreroRuiz/auraos/README.md

-# Aura's own personalised uBlue images
+# AuraOS
+AuraOS is my own custom fedora atomic image, built with software tailored to my needs.
 ## Installation
 > **Warning**
-> [This is an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.
+> This image is built using [an experimental feature](https://www.fedoraproject.org/wiki/Changes/OstreeNativeContainerStable), try at your own discretion.

-To rebase an existing atomic Fedora installation to the latest build:
+To install, first install one existing [Atomic Fedora Desktop](https://fedoraproject.org/atomic-desktops) installation, and then rebase it to the latest build:

 - First rebase to the image unsigned, to get the proper signing keys and policies installed: